 All autoimmune disorders involve chronic inflammation including multiple sclerosis.
 In a 2013 trial researchers found hemp oil beneficial for multiple sclerosis and found a clear improvement in all clinical scores.

-The use of hemp seeds in rheumatoid arthritis has been suggested for centuries.
-Hemp seed has been used as a treatment for these diseases in Korean and Chinese folk medicine.
+For centuries is has been suggested to use hemp seeds in rheumatoid arthritis treatment.
+In Korean and Chinese folk medicine Hemp seed has been used as a treatment for these diseases.
 A 2014 study found that hemp seed oil treatment reduced the survival rate of and promoted cell death in the arthritic cells.

 The 2009 study on hemp seed oil and dermatitis found that, “Dietary hemp seed oil caused significant changes in plasma fatty acid profiles and improved clinical symptoms of atopic dermatitis.
 It is suggested that these improvements resulted from the balanced and abundant supply of PUFAs in this hemp seed oil.”
 This said ingesting hemp oil could help improve the general quality and hydration of your skin.